Transport Equation Approach to Calculations of Hadamard Green functions and non-coincident DeWitt coefficients: Semi-recursive Approach to Covariant Expansions

 \section{Semi-recursive Approach to Covariant Expansions}

 In this section, we will investigate solutions to the transport equations of Sec.~\ref{sec:avramidi} in the form of covariant series expansions.
-The goal is to find covariant series expressions for the HaMiDeW coefficients.
-Several methods have been previously applied for doing such calculations, both by hand and using computer algebra \cite{Belkov:1996,Fulling:1990,Gusynin:1994,Belkov:1993,Fulling:HeatKernel,Gilkey:1979,Gilkey:1980,Ven:1998,Anselmi:2007,Dowker:1999,Gusynin:1999,Salcedo:2001,Salcedo:2004,Salcedo:2007,Gayral:2006,Booth:1998,Avramidi:Schimming:1996,Barvinsky:1985,Fliegner:1998}.
+The goal is to find covariant series expressions for the Hadamard and DeWitt coefficients.
+Several methods have been previously applied for doing such calculations, both by hand and using computer algebra \cite{Gilkey:1979,Gilkey:1980,Barvinsky:1985,Fulling:1990,Fulling:HeatKernel,Belkov:1993,Gusynin:1994,Belkov:1996, Avramidi:Schimming:1996,Booth:1998,Fliegner:1998,Ven:1998,Dowker:1999,Gusynin:1999,Salcedo:2001,Salcedo:2004,Gayral:2006, Anselmi:2007,Salcedo:2007,Matyjasek:Tryniecki:Zwierzchowska:2010}.
 However, this effort has been focused primarily on the calculation of the \emph{diagonal} coefficients.
-To the our knowledge only the work of Decanini and Folacci \cite{Decanini:Folacci:2005a}, upon which our method is based, has been concerned with the off-diagonal coefficients.
+To our knowledge, only the work of D\'ecanini and Folacci \cite{Decanini:Folacci:2005a}, upon which our method is based, has been concerned with the off-diagonal coefficients.

 Before proceeding further, it is helpful to see how covariant expansions behave under certain operations.
-First, applying the operator $D'$ to the covariant expansion of any bi-tensor $A_{a_1 \cdots a_m a_1' \cdots a_n'}$ about the point $x$, we get
+First, applying the operator $D'$ to the covariant expansion of any bi-tensor $T_{a_1 \cdots a_m b_1' \cdots b_n'}$ about the point $x$, we obtain

-where the second line is obtained by applying Eq.~(\ref{eq:sigma-eta-xi}) to the first line.
-In other words, applying $D'$ to the $k$-th term in the series is equivalent to multiplying that term by $k$.
+where the last equality is obtained by applying Eq.~(\ref{eq:sigma-eta-xi}).
+In other words, applying $D'$ to the $k$-th term in the series is equivalent to multiplying that term by $k$:

-Next we consider applying the operator $D$ to the covariant expansion of any bi-tensor $A_{a_1 \cdots a_m a_1' \cdots a_n'}$ about the point $x$.
+Next we consider applying the operator $D$ to the covariant expansion of any bi-tensor $T_{a_1 \cdots a_m a_1' \cdots a_n'}$ about the point $x$.
 In this case, there will also be a term involving the derivative of the series coefficient, giving